Table of contents

 Subscription/Unsubscription and usage

 - list address, firstname.lastname@example.org as example, you will use to send a message to the list, and that will be the sender of the messages you will receive,

 - administrative address, which is made up of list name followed by

 -request, email@example.com as example, you will use to subscribe or unsubscribe.
 Action is defined in the email subject; this can be “subscribe”, “unsubscribe” or “help” (do not add anything else in the subject).

 Therefore, to unsubscribe from the users mailing list just send an email with “unsubscribe” as subject (without quotes!) to administrative address.
 To subscribe to Galette users, just replace “unsubscribe” in the object with “subscribe” :-)

-When you send a message to the administrative address to subscribe or unsubscribe, you must have a confirmation message and you have to answer to it to finalize the operation.
+When you send a message to the administrative address to subscribe or unsubscribe, you must have a confirmation message you have to answer to finalize the operation.

 If you do not receive that message, this is abnormal; operation is not finalized.

 Double check you spam directories, and try again.
 If the problem remains, try to contact TuxFamily directly or contact us from another method (we will contact TuxFamily :D).

 To use the list, send a message to its main address, and that’s all.
 To start a new discussion thread, please write a new email rather than answering to an existing one (changing email subject does not mislead the list system ;)); just answer otherwise.